 1. Atlassian Jira

 Jira continues to lead the pack as one of the top-tier project management solutions for Agile teams.
 Jira connects all employees in a company, making it a great option for businesses that require an issue management tool.
+With Jira templates for tasks, teams can work even more efficiently.
 With seamless integration capabilities and a focus on Agile and DevOps best practices, Jira is an excellent choice for distributed teams.

 Features: